siberianfox/tinygwiki/TinyG-Shapeoko-Notes.md

 <Insert video here>

 ###Tgfx
 TinyG works with tgfx, a cross-platform control program available for Mac, Windows and Linux.
-_Need more text_
+Tgfx provides a graphical user interface that lets you configure, run and monitor jobs.

 ###Setup